This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 static_assert(is_complete_v<X>);

-Separately, it works, but together it doesn’t.
+Trying them separately works, but together it doesn’t.
 Why is this?
-It’s because the compiler caches the result of the first template instantiation, and subsequent encounters with the same template directly use the first instantiation result.
-In the initial example, the second is_complete_v<X> still uses the first template instantiation result, so it evaluates to false, causing the compilation to fail.
+This is because the compiler caches the result of the first template instantiation, and subsequent encounters with the same template will directly use that cached result.
+In the initial example, the second is_complete_v<X> still used the result of the first template instantiation, so it still evaluated to false, causing compilation to fail.

-Is it reasonable for the compiler to do this?
-Yes, because templates may ultimately produce externally linked symbols.
-If the results of two instantiations differ, which one should be chosen during linking?
-But this does affect our ability to observe compile-time state.
-How to solve it?
-The answer is to add a template parameter as a seed, filling in different parameters each time to force the compiler to instantiate a new template:
+Is the compiler’s behavior reasonable?
+Yes, it is.
+Because templates can ultimately produce symbols with external linkage, if two instantiations yield different results, which one should be chosen during linking?
+However, this does affect our ability to observe compile-time state.
+How can we solve this?
+The answer is to add a template parameter as a seed, and provide a different parameter each time it’s evaluated, forcing the compiler to instantiate a new template:

 template <typename T, int seed = 0>